fybrik/fybrik/website/content/docs/setup/istio/index.md

 ## Steps to secure the Ingress Traffic of a New Connector

 Upon {{< name >}} deployment a new AuthorizationPolicy CRD is applied.
-This policiy allows ingress traffic of any connector labeld ```m4d.ibm.com/componentType: connector``` only from the pilot.
+This policiy allows ingress traffic to any connector labeled ```m4d.ibm.com/componentType: connector``` only from workloads within the control-plane namespace.

-Given that, the following steps should apply to secure a new connector ingress traffic:

-1. Add a new label:```m4d.ibm.com/componentType: connector``` to the components of the connectors (pods, service, deployment).
+Given that, a new label:```m4d.ibm.com/componentType: connector``` should be added to the components of a new connector (pods, service, deployment).
-1. Create a service account for the connector identity.
-This is only needed if the new connector is in the ingress traffic of other connectors.
-In that case, the AuthorizationPolicy CRDs of the other connectors should be updated with the new connector identity.
-Please see [Istio principles](https://Istio.io/latest/docs/concepts/security/#principals) for more information.
-1. Add AuthorizationPolicy CRD for the new connector if needed.
-This is only needed if the new connector has ingress traffic from another connector.
-Please see [AuthorizationPolicy CRD example](https://{{< github_base >}}/{{< github_repo >}}/blob/master/connectors/helpers/base/Istio/egr-connector-authorization.yaml) for more details.